 - The week is divided up into morning lectures and afternoon group work. - The lectures will take you through the basics of radar, ISR theory, pulse coding, data analysis and fitting, and data interpretation.
-Some topics will be iterated to give different perspectives and review material. - Experiments will be designed on Tuesday and run that night at the Arecibo Observatory. - On Tuesday night your group will have the opportunity to go to the control room and observe your experiment being run. - Data will be delivered on Wednesday afternoon and the rest of the week's group work will be used to analyze the results. - Each group will present results from their experiments on Saturday morning. - Now it's time for a group picture outside!
+Some topics will be iterated to give different perspectives and review material. - Experiments will be designed on Monday and run that night at the MIT Haystack Observatory. - On Monday night or Tuesday morning, your group will have the opportunity to go to the radar site and observe your experiment being run. - Data will be delivered on Tuesday afternoon and the rest of the week's group work will be used to analyze the results. - Each group will present results from their experiments on Friday morning. - Now it's time for a group picture outside!